HARMONi-7 Clinical Study

 HARMONi-7 is a randomized, double-blinded, global Phase 3 study of ivonescimab versus pembrolizumab for the first-line treatment of metastatic non-small cell lung cancer in patients whose tumors have high PD-L1 levels.

-For additional information on clinical trials,
+For additional information on clinical studies,

 contact your doctor or submit a Medical Information Form

-What is the clinical trial drug, ivonescimab?
+What is the clinical study drug, ivonescimab?

 Ivonescimab is an investigational treatment, which works by blocking two separate targets in the body to decrease the cancer cells’ ability to live, grow, and spread.